Prompting ChatGPT in MNER: Enhanced Multimodal Named Entity Recognition with Auxiliary Refined Knowledge: Experiments

 \subsection{Settings}

-\paragraph{Datasets} To evaluate the effectiveness of our PGIM, we conduct experiments on two public MNER datasets\footnote{The datasets are available at \url{https://github.com/jefferyYu/UMT}}: Twitter-2015\citep{zhang2018adaptive} and Twitter-2017\citep{lu2018visual}.
-These two classic MNER datasets contain 4000/1000/3257 and 3373/723/723 (train/development/test) image-text pairs posts by users on Twitter.
+\paragraph{Datasets} We conduct experiments on two public MNER datasets: Twitter-2015 \citep{zhang2018adaptive} and Twitter-2017 \citep{lu2018visual}.
+These two classic MNER datasets contain 4000/1000/3257 and 3373/723/723 (train/development/test) image-text pairs posted by users on Twitter.

-\paragraph{Model Configuration} We choose the backbone of UMT\citep{yu2020improving} as the vanilla MNER model to extract multimodal fusion features.
-This backbone completes multimodal fusion without too much modification, which can well meet our needs for encoding the features of similar samples.
-BLIP2\citep{li2023blip} as an advanced multimodal pre-trained model, is used for conversion from image to image subtitles in PGIM.
-It can not only perform well in image captioning but also introduce a small amount of additional knowledge in the process, which is one of the goals we aim to achieve.
-The version of ChatGPT used in our experiments is $\text{gpt-3.5-turbo}$, and sampling temperature is set to 0.
-In addition, the transformer-based encoder uses the XLM-RoBERTa$_\text{large}$\citep{conneau2019unsupervised}, which has strong context modeling capabilities.
+\paragraph{Model Configuration} PGIM chooses the backbone of UMT \citep{yu2020improving} as the vanilla MNER model to extract multimodal fusion features.
+This backbone completes multimodal fusion without too much modification.
+BLIP-2 \citep{li2023blip} as an advanced multimodal pre-trained model, is used for conversion from image to image caption.
+The version of ChatGPT used in experiments is $\text{gpt-3.5-turbo}$ and sampling temperature is set to 0.
+For a fair comparison, PGIM chooses to use the same text encoder XLM-RoBERTa$_\text{large}$ \citep{conneau2019unsupervised} as ITA \citep{wang2021ita}, PromptMNER \citep{wang2022promptmner}, CAT-MNER \citep{wang2022cat} and MoRe \citep{wang2022named}.

-\paragraph{Implementation Details} Our PGIM model is trained by Pytorch framework on a single NVIDIA RTX 3090 GPU.
-During training, we use the AdamW\citep{loshchilov2017decoupled} optimizer to minimize the loss function.
-In all experiments, we use grid search to find the learning rate for the embeddings within $[1\times 10^{-6}, 5\times 10^{-5}]$.
-Due to the different labeling styles and methods of the two datasets, we use a learning rate of $5\times 10^{-6}$ in the Twitter-2015, and a learning rate of $7\times 10^{-6}$ in the Twitter-2017 for entity prediction model training.
-And we also use a warmup linear scheduler to control the learning rate.
+\paragraph{Implementation Details} PGIM is trained by Pytorch on single NVIDIA RTX 3090 GPU.
+During training, we use AdamW \citep{loshchilov2017decoupled} optimizer to minimize the loss function.
+We use grid search to find the learning rate for the embeddings within $[1\times 10^{-6}, 5\times 10^{-5}]$.
+Due to the different labeling styles of two datasets, the learning rates of Twitter-2015 and Twitter-2017 are finally set to $5\times 10^{-6}$ and $7\times 10^{-6}$.
+And we also use warmup linear scheduler to control the learning rate.
 The maximum length of the sentence input is set to 256, and the mini-batch size is set to 4.
-The model undergoes a fixed 25 epochs of training, and then the model with the highest F1-score on the development set is selected to evaluate the performance on the test set.
+The model is trained for 25 epochs, and the model with the highest F1-score on the development set is selected to evaluate the performance on the test set.
 The number of in-context examples $N$ in PGIM is set to 5.
 All of the results are averaged from 3 runs with different random seeds.